solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 I used to find SEO to be a daunting task.
 To make things easier for everyone (me included), I gathered over the years a complete list of actionable tips that anyone can apply to improve SEO.

-Today I’m sharing these as recipes.
+Today I’m sharing these as 25 recipes.
 For that, I will be using a tool called [Ahrefs](https://ahrefs.com/), one of the most popular SEO tools out there (even though the principles shared here could be used with other software).

-<p>I choose this tool more than any other because it’s both very complete and easy-to-use.
+I choose this tool more than any other because it’s both very complete and easy-to-use.
 You can explore all of its features and lay out your complete SEO strategy for just 7 dollars.
-I'm <u>not affiliated to Ahrefs</u> ;)</p>
+Just to be clear, I'm not affiliated to Ahrefs ;)

 The SEO recipes are divided in 5 main themes: